 Nominations will be evaluated on the scope and depth of documented contributions to advancing the development of talent in support of individual and organizational success.

-- Evidence the nominee(s) are thought leaders who have made and continue to make significant contributions to advancing the development of talent in support of individual and organizational success.
+- Evidence the nominee is a thought leader who has made and continues to make significant contributions to advancing the development of talent in support of individual and organizational success.

-- Evidence the nominees’ work and synthesis of ideas has global application.
+- Evidence the nominee’s work and synthesis of ideas has global application.

-- Evidence the nominees’ actions, ideas, methods, concepts, or approaches influence audiences, organizations, and the talent development industry.
+- Evidence the nominee’s actions, ideas, methods, concepts, or approaches influence audiences, organizations, and the talent development industry.

-- Evidence the nominees’ thought leadership and influence are significant in the field.
+- Evidence the nominee’s thought leadership and influence are significant in the field.

 Candidates should be individuals or teams from within the talent development or related field.
 Elected officials are not eligible.

-- The submission window is now closed.
+- Applications are now closed.

 Submit questions to: